 And so on . . .

 If you’ve lived for a while like I have, you are familiar with these “times.”
-Some are pleasant – like laughing; others are not – like weeping.
-We’ve experienced most of these “times.”
+Some are pleasant – like “a time to laugh”; others are not – like “a time to weep.”
+Most of us have experienced both of these “times.”
 We know they are a part of life.
-It’s not surprising that Pete Seeger titled his song, “Turn, Turn, Turn.”
+It’s not surprising then, that Pete Seeger titled his song, “Turn, Turn, Turn.”
 The “times” of our lives are constantly turning and often become confusing.